ItsbaileyX3525/The-Great-Space-Clicker/README.md

 There isn't much in the game just yet but right now there is super funny meme and some AI-approved content (I asked chatGPT if the UI looked nice (I did not use AI to generate the UI) )

+### Music selection

+Bored of the music that plays the background but still want to give something a listen too?

+Well You can!
+With the music selector in the settings you can pick from a wide array of differnt songs, such as; Platnium Disco, We Are!, Bloody Stream and so much more!
+There are codes you can input into the settings menu which allow you unlock extra secret music (find them below)

+And yea your music choice saves too!

+### Leaderboards

+Want to show off your score to your friends or just dominate everyone that plays the game?
+(Another rhetotical question I know) YOU CAN!
+Earn as much score as possible and upload your score to the database and then see as your score appears on the left side of the leaderboard menu!

+pls no hack

+### Much Much More...

+There are loads more features that I cannot be bothered writing about so try out the game and find all the amazing features for youtself!

 ## Features to be added

 - [x] UI